-America is a vast, expansive and beautiful country.
-Due to its size and varying climates, the United States is home to virtually all imaginable ecosystems: wetlands, swamps, deserts, plains, mountainous regions, forests – and even rainforests.
+America is a vast, expansive and beautiful country that kids need to know so they can learn to love nature.
+Due to its size and varying climates, the United States is home to virtually all imaginable ecosystems: wetlands, swamps, deserts, plains, mountainous regions, forests — and even rainforests.

 If you’ve decided that it’s time to introduce your kids to nature and all the impressive animals that call it home, consider taking a trip to one of these wildlife nature center locations, perhaps as early as this summer.
 Remember, it is never too early to do what you can to make sure your kids understand and grow to respect nature when they’re youngsters.